This post contains affiliate links and I may earn a commission if you make a purchase.

 Some textbooks are now available in ebook form.
 You can just buy it or rent it as an ebook and then read it on your tablet, kindle, or other devices.
 If you need historical texts, fiction, biographies, poetry, or essays, those may be available for free as a pdf file if you search for them online.

 One bonus to using eBooks over textbooks is, of course, the weight of them.
 You can carry your tablet wherever you want, and it holds more books than you can ever dream of physically carrying.
 Reading and navigating an ebook is super easy, too, depending on which app you’re using.
 You can easily swipe to change pages, go to a specific page number, bookmark pages, highlight text, and search for keywords.

 Purchase An Older Edition

 Many books have older editions that are much cheaper than the current versions and have very few changes.
 Sometimes the only difference is the cover or different page numbers.
 Compare editions to make sure there aren’t any major changes and then look into the savings of an older version of the required books.

 These different editions come out every year and are just a ploy for the textbook companies to make more money.
-Keep in mind that political or history books change frequently as events unfold while an introduction to chemistry or physics book will not change very much.
+Keep in mind that political or history books frequently change as events unfold, while an introduction to chemistry or physics book will not change very much.

 Do you have any other cool ways you save on textbooks?
 Any sites you’d like to recommend?
 Please share them with our audience in the comments section below.